Who’s Richer: Kate Middleton Or Meghan Markle?

 Needless to say, Kate’s boss was keen to sing her employee’s praises and added, “I have to say I was so impressed with her.”

 Impressed or not, Kate left the job in 2008 to work for the Middleton’s family business – Party Pieces.
-The Duchess was in charge of photography and editing brochures, and the position sure had its perks because at the same time, Kate was living in a $2 million flat in London, owned by her parents.
+The duchess was in charge of photography and editing brochures, and the position sure had its perks because at the same time, Kate was living in a $2 million flat in London, owned by her parents.

 Of course when she married Prince William, he came with the $50 million fortune he inherited from his father, Prince Charles’s estate.

 Markle, on the other hand, boasted a net $5 million before she even met Prince Harry.
-She may have come from humble beginnings but the Duchess of Sussex made a lot of her fortune playing Rachel Zane in television show “Suits.”
+She may have come from humble beginnings but the Duchess of Sussex made a lot of her fortune playing Rachel Zane on the television show Suits.

 Her and Harry’s fortune combined is quite considerable.
 Harry is said to be worth around $70 million.
 A large chunk of it is from money left to him by Princess Diana and his former salary as a British Army Captain.

 On the strength of it, Markle appears to just lord it over Kate when it comes to spending power.
-That’ll all probably change when Prince William becomes King however.
+That will probably change when Prince William becomes king however.